Welcome to

 Thickening

-The walls are built up to support the carved details that will follow.
-A basic but critical part of the process — any flaw in the joining of inner and outer clays will cause the surface to peel off during firing.
+The wall of the piece is thickened as necessary to accommodate the desired surface carving.
+This is a basic but critical part of the process.
+Any flaw in the joining of inner and outer clays will cause the surface to peel off during the firing, after most of the work has been done.

 3